Mo Harris: Reintroduction (2018)

 On 20 December 2017, it was announced that Morse would reprise the role in early 2018.
 Mo's reintroduction was announced alongside that of Kat Slater (Wallace) and Jean Slater (Wright).
 Morse expressed her joy at returning and stated that fans would regularly ask about Mo.
-She commented, "I can’t wait to see everyone and get stuck back into life in Walford."
+She commented, "I can't wait to see everyone and get stuck back into life in Walford."
 Yorke, who returned as the show's executive consultant in 2017, called the Slater family "one of the all-time great families in EastEnders" and opined that the show is very different without them.
 On their reintroduction, Yorke commented, "It has been a real joy to find a way to bring them back together and we're incredibly excited about where we are taking them next."
 Yorke also revealed that new Slater family members would be introduced too.

 On 6 February 2021, it was announced that Morse would be departing from the role of Mo again.
 Her departure was aired on 3 June 2021.

-Guest Appearances (2022)
+Subsequent returns

 On 28 June 2022, it was announced that Mo would return for a short stint later in the summer.
 Mo returned on 10 August 2022 and departed on 14 September 2022, when she returned home to Essex.
+It was announced on 28 February 2024 that Mo would return full time to the soap in the Spring alongside her great-grandson Freddie.